nbaxter13/nbaxter13.github.io/_posts/2014-11-18-Models-with-Metadata.md

 ### ROC Curves Using Metadata Models
-Next, I want to use these models to generate ROC curves.
-Since all of the best models use age, gender, and smoking, I decided to only use those parameters in the models.
+Next, I wanted to use these models to generate ROC curves.
+Since all of the best models use age, gender, and smoking, I decided to only use those three parameters in the models.
 (Note: I did also try the optimal adenoma model that included BMI and diabetes meds, but the AUC of the ROC curve wasn't significantly different from the model with just age, gender, and smoking)

 ![center](/../figs/2014-11-18-Models-with-Metadata/roc-1.png)

+UPDATE: As Pat requested, I've added the model for Adenoma vs. Carcinoma

 ####Conclusion
 Surprisingly, all three comparison have very similar ROC curves despite their different AICc values.
 I suspect that's due to each having a different n.
 Now that I have models using patient metadata, my next step will be to combine them with the microbiome data and FIT results.
 Considering how good these models and the OTU models were, I expect have very good models when I combine them all together.